kura120/AI-Code-Health-Metric/README.md

 # Code Health Metric System
 This was a school project for a research journal competition.
-I don't feel like submitting my essay and analysis here, so have fun with the project; feel free to do what you want with it.
-I'm not even sure if I'll ever work on this again
+I know the code is messy and lacking; feel free to do with it as you see fit.

 A tool for evaluating code quality, complexity, and AI detection in software projects.
 (README not completed / correct)